sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

 # `TipKit` in Preview

-If you close a tooltip in Preview, it will not appear again - this is not convenient.
-To make the tooltips appear every time, you need to reset the data storage:
+If you close a tip in Preview, it will not appear again — this is not convenient.
+To make the tips appear every time, you need to reset the data storage:

 **SwiftUI**